 Short or Narrow Esophagus

 Refluxed stomach contents have a shorter distance to travel if the esophagus is shorter than normal.
-Refluxed stomach contents can irritate the lining if the esophagus is narrower than normal.
+And if the esophagus is narrower than normal, the lining might more easily become irritated.

 Certain foods may be causing acid reflux, depending on your infant's age.
 For example, citrus fruits and tomato products increase acid production in the stomach.
 Foods like chocolate, peppermint, and high-fat foods can keep the LES open longer, causing the contents of the stomach to reflux.